kofigumbs/kofi.sexy/blog/elm-beam.md

 Must you forfeit all of the tooling and workflow just to try it out?

 Of course, this is a fiction.
-`elm-beam` is not meant for "teams" — it is an incomplete exploration!
+`elm-beam` is not meant for "teams"—it is an incomplete exploration!
 However, the design of the project thus far suggests an answer to the hypothetical concern.
 **`elm-beam` allows you to incrementally introduce Elm into Erlang/Elixir systems.**
 Elm-written `gen_server`'s would act just like Erlang/Elixir-written `gen_server`'s,